Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Generation of the Accelerating Electric Field by a Non-linear Alfvén Pulse

-Here, the bar means the averaging over the magnetic tube cross-section and the lower index $0$ means the values of the corresponding quantities at the lowest point of the tube, i.e., at $z=0$.
-As can be seen from the above formula \ref{El_f_val}, the absolute value of the non-linear component of the longitudinal electric field remains unchanged in order of magnitude, despite the exponential decrease in the amplitude of the Alfvén wave $B_{\phi}$.
+Here the brackets denote the averaging over the magnetic tube cross-section and the lower index $0$ means the values of the corresponding quantities at the lowest point of the tube, i.e., at $z=0$.
+As can be seen from the above formula \ref{El_f_val}, the absolute value of the non-linear component of the longitudinal electric field does not follow the exponential decrease in the amplitude of the Alfvén wave $B_{\phi}$ (see Equation \ref{expon_sol}) and could change only slowly, e.g., due to the longitudinal dependence of the Alfvén velocity.
 Dividing the obtained expression by the value of the Dreicer electric field (\citealp{zaitsevRayleighTaylorInstability2016a}) gives: